 But modern technology has provided means to fix this terrifying condition.
 Both bears and humans.
 The first brain surgery on a bear was recently performedin Laos.
 The patient was a hydrocephalitic Asiatic black bear named Champa.
 The bear survived the operation with relatively little harm, save for some brain damage caused by the liquid’s pressure.
 After recovering from the surgery (and the humiliation caused by the partial shaving of her fur), Champa has become much more active and her relief is easily noticeable.

 There is some debate about the largest bear in the world.
-Most experts say that the honor goes to the polar bear, which can weigh over 1,000 kilograms and stand up to 2.44 meters (eight feet) tall.
+Most experts say that the honour goes to the polar bear, which can weigh over 1,000 kilograms and stand up to 2.44 meters (eight feet) tall.
 However, some Kodiak bears (a subspecies of brown bear) can be significantly stockier than their arctic cousins: Certain specimens have been over three meters (10 ft) tall and weighed well over 1,134 kilograms.
 On average, though, the polar bears are larger.

 Still, one bear used to be even bigger.
 The South American giant short-faced bear lived during the Pleistocene era.
 It stood 3.35 meters (11 feet) tall and weighed in at a massive 1,588 kilograms.